dan-collins/danjcollins-academic/content/post/leveraging-concurrency-channels-and-wait-groups-in-go-to-handle-queries-on-multiple-databases/index.md

 1. The data across the various databases existed in the same structure/tables per instance.
 2. All of the database instances can be reached via TCP on a specific port using a username and password for authentication.

+#### Concepts

+I rely on 3 main concepts for this implementation (you can probably guess them from the title):

+1. **Concurrency**

+   One of the most important things was that this had to be fast.
+I didn't want the data merge that I was doing to take 20 minutes to run.
+In order to get that much data quickly, I relied on Go's great concurrency go